Moving to Middletown: 11 Reasons Middletown Is a Good Place to Live

 Along with economic opportunities and cost of living, one of the most important factors many households consider before moving to a new area is educational opportunities.
 Fortunately, schools in Middletown are well-established, offering pre-K to post-secondary education.
 For students living in the area, Monmouth County has many options to suit the educational needs of students via public and private schools.
 Students living in Middletown are part of the Middletown Township Public School District, with a total enrollment of over 9,600 students.

 The district comprises seventeen public schools, from pre-K to high school.
 Within the schools, there is a student-to-teacher ratio of 12:1, which allows for smaller class sizes.
 There are eleven elementary schools, three middle schools, and two high schools.
 For high school students, the two schools are Middletown High School North and Middletown High School South.
 For students who are interested in post-secondary education, Middletown is home to Brookdale Community College, which has programs in numerous disciplines.
 Middletown is also just a short distance from the prestigious Princeton University, one of the nation's Ivy League schools.

 Middletown Welcomes You

-From its strong local economy to its spectacular amenities and varied educational opportunities, there are so many reasons why prospective residents are considering moving to the charming town of Middletown.
+From Middletown's extensive hiking trails to its strong local economy and great amenities, there are so many reasons why prospective residents are considering moving to the charming township.
 While it is only a short drive away from the city, in many respects, Middletown feels like a completely different world from bustling Manhattan.
 For those who enjoy the serenity of small-town living with nearby amenities, Middletown is a wonderful place to call home.